View More Images

 Day 3 Kaminoyama Onsen – Zao – Kaminoyama Onsen

-We transfer to the foothills of Mt.
-Zao-san, which dominates the skyline of Kaminoyama Onsen.
-Rather than one mountain, however, Mt.
-Zao-san is really composed of a cluster of volcanoes.
+We transfer to the foothills of Zao-san, which soars to 1,840 metres and dominates the skyline for miles around.
+Rather than a singular mountain, however, Zao is a massif, a mountain range, composed of a series of dormant volcanic peaks.

 We return to Kaminoyama Onsen where we spend the afternoon exploring the town.
-On a clear day, the setting sun makes a spectacle of Mt.
-Zao-san by dyeing it with vivid shades of pinks, oranges and reds before everything finally disappears into the dark of night.
-After refreshing ourselves in our accommodation’s onsen baths, we venture out into town for dinner at an izakaya restaurant, always a popular and lively destination.
-Here the plethora of dishes caters to all palates.
+On a clear day, the setting sun makes a spectacle of Zao-san by dyeing it with vivid shades of pinks, oranges and reds before everything finally disappears into the dark of night.
+After refreshing ourselves once again in our accommodation’s onsen baths we enjoy another Japanese feast for dinner.

 Meals: Breakfast, lunch & dinner provided.